An Important Q & A: Should I Vaccinate My Pet?

 What about the Booster shots?
 Does my pet need them?

 Here is what I found in my research: “Booster vaccines” or annual re-administration of modified live virus vaccines like distemper and parvo virus do not provide added protection.
 In previously vaccinated adult animals the antibodies from previous vaccinations block the new vaccine.
 Antibody levels are not increased and memory cells are not increased.
 Personally, I have chosen to NOT go with the Boosters.
 But it is your choice, not your vets.

-4. You said vaccines are not harmless.
+You say vaccines are not harmless.
 What harm can they cause?